Stomach disease

 Stomach diseases include gastritis, gastroparesis, Crohn's disease and various cancers.

 The stomach is an important organ in the body.
 It plays a vital role in digestion of foods, releases various enzymes and also protects the lower intestine from harmful organisms.
 The stomach connects to the esophagus above and to the small intestine below.
 It is intricately related to the pancreas, spleen and liver.
 The stomach does vary in size but its J shape is constant.
 The stomach lies in the upper part of the abdomen just below the left rib cage.

 The term gastropathy means "stomach disease" and is included in the name of the diseases portal hypertensive gastropathy, hyperplastic hypersecretory gastropathy (Ménétrier's disease), and others.
 However, not all stomach diseases are labeled with the word "gastropathy"; examples include peptic ulcer disease, gastroparesis, and dyspepsia.

-Many stomach diseases are associated with infection.
+Many stomach diseases are associated with infections.
 In the past it was widely but incorrectly believed that the highly acidic environment of the stomach would keep the stomach immune from infection.
 Many studies have indicated that most cases of stomach ulcers, gastritis, and stomach cancer are caused by Helicobacter pylori infection.
 One of the ways it is able to survive in the stomach involves its urease enzymes which metabolize urea (which is normally secreted into the stomach) to ammonia and carbon dioxide which neutralises gastric acid and thus prevents its digestion.
 In recent years, it has been discovered that other Helicobacter bacteria are also capable of colonising the stomach and have been associated with gastritis.

 Having too little or no gastric acid is known as hypochlorhydria or achlorhydria respectively and are conditions which can have negative health impacts.
 Having high levels of gastric acid is called hyperchlorhydria.
 Many people believe that hyperchlorhydria can cause stomach ulcers.
 However, recent research indicates that the gastric mucosa which secretes gastric acid is acid-resistant.

 There are many types of chronic disorders which affect the stomach.
 However, since the symptoms are localized to this organ, the typical symptoms of stomach problems include nausea, vomiting, bloating, cramps, diarrhea and pain.

-Chronic disorders

-Disorders of the stomach are very common and induce a significant amount of morbidity and suffering in the population.
-Data from hospitals indicate that more than 25% of the population has some type of chronic stomach disorder including abdominal pain and indigestion.
-These symptoms occur for long periods and cause prolonged suffering, time off work and a poor quality of life.
-Moreover, visits to doctors, expense of investigations and treatment result in many days lost from work and a colossal cost to the financial system.